ASSAULT & BATTERY CRIMES IN OKLAHOMA

 Great, dedicated attorney!
 Very knowledgeable and compassionate. – Djuana Lira

 Assault and Battery cases take place every day in Oklahoma, some lead to criminal charges, including Assault and Battery, Aggravated Assault, Manslaughter, or even Murder charges being filed against an individual.
 When facing Assault & Battery charges you are exposed to a wide variety of consequences and legal procedures to follow.

 The first step to help your Assault and Battery charges in Oklahoma is to hire an experienced Oklahoma criminal defense attorney.
-Cannon Law Firm is dedicated to Fierce Advocacy for those facing assault and battery criminal prosecution.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing assault and battery criminal prosecution.
 Once you have hired an Oklahoma Criminal Defense Attorney, you can begin to build your defense and tell your story.